vindarel/common-lisp-course-in-videos/README.md

 If you want to correct my (cute) accent, be my guest!

 Here is some feedback from people who took the course:

+> I've only just started the course, but I'm learning a lot.
+Well explained, and taught at a good pace.
+So far so good.

+Squinton C, April 2024.

 > Thank you for the Cookbook (and the Udemy course, it's from you as well, right?), both have been invaluable resources!